There are two parts to dbplyr SQL translation: translating dplyr

 The frame clause defines which rows, or frame, that are passed to the window function, describing which rows (relative to the current row) should be included.
 The frame clause provides two offsets which determine the start and end of frame.
 There are three special values: -Inf means to include all preceding rows (in SQL, “unbounded preceding”), 0 means the current row (“current row”), and Inf means all following rows (“unbounded following”).
 The complete set of options is comprehensive, but fairly confusing, and is summarised visually below.

-Of the many possible specifications, there are only three that commonly used.
+Of the many possible specifications, only three are commonly used.
 They select between aggregation variants:

 Recycled: